What is the circular economy?

 Wastewater reuse and water stress reduction

-We help conserve water resources through reuse (for irrigation, industry, etc.).
+We help conserve water resources through wastewater reuse (for irrigation, industry, etc.).
 This is no small challenge, given that by 2025 more than 1.8 billion people will be living in absolute water stress.
 Our 350 proprietary water treatment technologies contribute to limiting social and health risks, the decline in agricultural yields or industrial productivity and even the risks of fire or desertification.

 Our solutions for action